Were You Accused of Accepting a Kickback?

 Are You Facing Criminal Charges?

-You absolutely need a lawyer to represent you if you are under investigation for any type of criminal activity.
+You absolutely need a white collar crime lawyer to represent you if you are under investigation for any type of criminal activity.
 Our experienced defense attorneys at Werksman Jackson & Quinn LLP will investigate the circumstances of your arrest and provide skilled counsel throughout the legal process.
 We know what it takes to win.

 Call us today at (213) 688-0460 to schedule a free case evaluation.